edurant/edurant.github.io/advising/msml.md

 [Dr. Wright]: https://www.linkedin.com/in/adam-wright-msoe/
 [Dr. Yoder]: https://www.msoe.edu/directory/profile/josiah.yoder/

+### Capstone Project Process:
-A capstone committee member is available as a technical resource when needed throughout the project.
-Additionally, they receive the student's draft final report about a week before the final presentation and provide feedback and any requested changes by the end of the presentation.
-The advisor reviews changes and consults with each committee member as needed.
+1. **Committee Role**: A capstone committee member is available as a technical resource throughout the project and participates in the midterm review and final presentation.

-CSC7901 reports approaching final form are due to the committee by midweek prior to finals week.
-The presentation should be scheduled with a day or so of Monday of finals week.
-Feedback including changes requested by the committee are to be conveyed immediately after the presentation has concluded and incorporated over finals week, with the advisor determining whether to ask for further review from the committee.
+1. **Weekly Meetings**: The advisor and student will discuss project planning and intermediate results.
+The advisor may request a memo or slides to guide weekly discussions.
+1. **Initial Meeting**: In the first week of the term, the student presents a preliminary project timeline, outlining tasks such as background research, addressing ethical and governance issues, data collection, data preprocessing and exploration, model exploration, implementation, preliminary results, model refinements, evaluation, final paper writing, and presentation preparation.
+Students may share drafts for input before this meeting.
+1. **Midterm Review**: Early in the term, the student must contact the committee to schedule a 50–80 minute meeting at least one month prior to the final presentation to present preliminary results in detail and a revised plan for project completion.
+1. **Final Presentation**: By mid-term, the student must contact the committee to schedule a 50–80 minute final presentation around the Monday of finals week.
+One week prior, the near-final report is due to the committee.
+The committee provides feedback before, during, or immediately after the final presentation.
+The student incorporates this feedback, including any changes requested, and submits an updated final report during finals week.
+The advisor will determine if further review from the committee is necessary.

 ## [PHL6001][PHL6001]